 The proximity effect basically states that as a microphone moves closer to a sound source, its bass response to that sound source increases.

 To learn everything you need to know about the microphone proximity effect, check out my article In-Depth Guide To Microphone Proximity Effect.

 So if we decide to spot-mic a sound source at a close distance, it's imperative to listen to the low-end response in the mic signal.

-This isn’t always a bad thing but low-end signals can easily muddy a mix and eat away at headroom within the mix.
+This isn't always bad, but low-end signals can easily muddy a mix and eat away at headroom within the mix.